How to avoid the Christmas traffic jams

 Timetable changes affecting journeys on other days include:

-- No trains between London Liverpool Street and Romford from Sunday 23 December to Tuesday 1 January
+- All lines to and from London Paddington closed on 23, 24 and 30 December

-- No trains to or from London Paddington from 23 December to Monday 31 December
+- No Southern trains to or from London Victoria from Sunday 23 December until Wednesday 2 January

 - Timetable changes for services to and from Liverpool between Monday 24 December and 1 January, affecting East Midlands Trains, London Northwestern Railway, Northern and Virgin Trains